This post was most recently updated on August 14th, 2023

-While many people are getting into fear of missing out (FOMO) mode, many experts are questioning is this stock market rally for real?
+While many people are getting into fear of missing out (FOMO) mode, many experts are questioning if this stock market rally is for real.

 Let’s look at recent events:-